 A third-party mediator helps you understand the divorce process and come to an agreement on the terms of the divorce.
 They can also help you file the necessary paperwork.
 Using a mediator could be a great way to avoid paying high lawyer fees for divorce.

-Before you get your cheap divorce, make sure you have your property and parenting matters sorted.
-Proceed only if you understand the following:
+Before you initiate divorce proceedings, try to have your property and parenting matters sorted.
+Try to understand the following:

 - What are matrimonial assets and how are they divided?
 (Read more)